hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

 At the receiver endpoint, it is necessary to use the recvmsg call with an extended struct to access to the ECN field.
 An example code snippet is found at [ECN in Linux] (https://gist.github.com/jirihnidek/95c369996a81be1b854e).

+### Using Ancillary Messages

+- IPv4:
+  - To set ECN value on outgoing packet, set cmsg_level to `IPPROTO_IP` and cmsg_type to `IP_TOS` and use an `int` value.
+  - To read ECN value:
+    - The socket must have socket option `IPPROTO_IP`, `IP_RECVTOS` set to 1.
+    - The ancillary message on level `IPPROTO_IP` and of type `IP_TOS` will contain an integer with the ECN.
+You may need to mask off just the relevant two bites using `IPTOS_ECN_MASK`
+- IPv6:
+  - To set ECN value  on outgoing packet, set cmsg_level to `IPPROTO_IPV6` and cmsg_type to `IPV6_TCLASS` and use an `int` value.
+  - To read ECN value:
+    - The socket must have socket option `IPPROTO_IPV6`, `IP_RECVTCLASS` to set 1.
+    - The ancillary message on level `IPPROTO_IPV6` and of type `IP_TCLASS` will contain an integer with the ECN.
+You may need to mask off just the relevant two bites using `IPTOS_ECN_MASK`

+What's interesting about IPv6 socket options is that they may not be documented in the Linux man pages.
+In that case (or in any case), more details are available in [RFC 3542](https://tools.ietf.org/html/rfc3542).

 ## FreeBSD
 ECN functions the same as for Linux.

 Ref.
 Lars Eggert

+### Using Ancillary Messages

+The ancillary messages are the same for IPv6 as for Linux (see above).
+For IPv4, there are two important differences:
+- The size of `IP_TOS` on FreeBSD is 1 byte (`unsigned char`), while on Linux it is an `int`.
+- When reading ancillary messages for ECN, the message type is `IP_TOS` on Linux, but `IP_RECVTOS` on FreeBSD.

 ## Microsoft Windows